jcs/halfmoon/README.md

 	 ,-,
-	( (  halfmoon tiny mvc framework for php
+	( (  halfmoon
 	 `-`

-## overview ##
+## Overview ##

-halfmoon, combined with [php-activerecord](http://github.com/kla/php-activerecord), is a tiny mvc framework for php 5.3 that tries to use the conventions of ruby on rails wherever possible and reasonable.
+halfmoon, combined with [php-activerecord](http://github.com/kla/php-activerecord), is a tiny MVC framework for PHP 5.3 that tries to use the conventions of Ruby on Rails wherever possible and reasonable.

-it has a similar directory structure to a rails project, with the root level containing models, views, controllers, and helpers directories. it supports a concept of environments like rails, defaulting to a development environment which logs things to apache's error log and displays errors in the browser.
+It has a similar directory structure to a Rails project, with the root level containing models, views, controllers, and helpers directories.
+It supports a concept of environments like Rails, defaulting to a development environment which logs things to Apache's error log and displays errors in the browser.

-its url routing works similarly as well, supporting a catch-all default route of :controller/:action/:id and a root url ("/") route.
+Its URL routing works similarly as well, supporting a catch-all default route of `:controller/:action/:id` and a root url ("/") route.

-form helpers work similar to rails.  for example, doing this in rails:
+Form helpers work similar to Rails.
+For example, doing this in Rails:

 	<% form_for :post, @post, :url => "/posts/update" do |f| %>
 		<%= f.label :title, "Post Title" %>